matangottesman/payment_engine/README.md

   issues for the environment in which this program is run.
 - I've chosen to keep everything contained within a single module due to the relatively small size of the solution.
 As the solution expands, breaking things into modules based on responsibility would improve quality.
+- There are some unused variables that in a completed system probably shouldn't exist.
+However, I see the scope of this sort of project increasing, and therefore maintaining a structure to represent previous and existing state seems reasonable.

 ## Concurrency Considerations